Black-box Safety Analysis and Retraining of DNNs based on Feature Extraction and Clustering: The Approach

 \section{The \APPR Approach}

-In this section, we present \APPR, a solution to overcome the previously mentioned limitations of HUDD. \APPR relies on a new black-box approach to extract features and compute root cause clusters.
-This black-box approach is based on transfer learning and dimensionality reduction.
-The presented method has the following merits compared to HUDD:
+In this Section, we present \APPR, a solution to overcome the previously mentioned limitations of HUDD. \APPR relies on a new black-box approach to extract features and compute root cause clusters.
+This black-box approach is based on transfer learning and dimensionality reduction. \MAJOR{R3.15}{\APPR also allows the detection of non-convex clusters~\cite{kriegel2011density}.
+A cluster is convex if, for every pair of points within this cluster, every point on the straight line segment that joins them is also within the cluster \cite{kriegel2011density}.
+This kind of clusters is usually represented by its centroid.
+But in many practical cases, the data leads to clusters with arbitrary, non-convex shapes.
+Such clusters, however, cannot be properly detected by a centroid-based algorithm or even a hierarchical clustering algorithm, as they are not designed for arbitrary-shaped clusters.}